Analytics Overview

 The existing Analytics experience was data-rich but insight-poor.

-๐Ÿ“ˆ High cognitive load too many charts, filters, and technical terms
+πŸ“ˆ High cognitive load too many charts, filters, and technical terms competing for attention.

 Outcome

-๐Ÿ“ˆ Established a repeatable analytics model that now guides how new data modules are structured and evaluated.
+πŸ“ˆ Established a repeatable analytics model now used to structure and evaluate new data modules

 My Contribution